layka-pacheco-classes/quick-intro-do-git-github/README.md

 ### Creating A Repository & More

-Alrigh -- I believe you all set and now you just follow what I will be presenting on the screen.
-Some of the command we will be using are shown below, but I reckon that it will be straightforward to you to imitate what I will be doing.
+All right -- I believe you all set and now you just follow what I will be presenting on the screen.
+Some of the commands we will be using are shown below, but I reckon that it will be straightforward to you to imitate what I will be doing.

 ```